aviaryan/alfred-last2imgur/README.md

 This workflow uploads last screenshot that you took, to Imgur.
 It has options to minify the image and automatically delete the image after upload.

+After uploading, direct link to image is copied to clipboard.

 ## Installing